JulianChuan/cloud-resume/documentation/setup/04-create-s3-bucket.md

 > Again, encrypting these files/folders might not be necessary, especially if they don't contain sensitive data.
 - Click **Create folder**.

 Similarly as before, we will now designate our *backend* folder.
-Follow [Step 1](#step-1-signing-up-for-aws) with the following changes:
+Follow [Step 2b](#step-2b-creating-a-subfolder) with the following changes:
 - Name the new subfolder `backend`.

-## Uploading Objects
+## Step 3: Uploading Objects
 Objects are the fundamental entities stored in Amazon S3.
 - When you navigate to the *Objects* tab and see an orange **Upload** button, go ahead and click it.
 - Click on **Add files** and select the following files: